alanef/fs-testimonials/readme.txt

 First you need to set your Freemius API credentials, this can be done in `WordPress admin area` > `Settings` > `General` > `Testimonials for Freemius – API credentials`
 After that, just use this shortcode **after changing 999 with your plugin/theme ID** `[freemius-testimonials plugin=999]`

+= How can I sort testimonials? =

+Testimonials can be sorted by their IDs.
+To get testimonial IDs, head over to the page which shows reviews, and add ``?fs-testimonial-ids` to the url.
+So for example, if our testimonials showing page is on `http://example.com/testimonials/` then we will change the URL so it looks like `http://example.com/testimonials/?fs-testimonial-ids`.
+This will display all testimonial IDs if you are logged in and have permission to edit posts on site.

+Then, we just add `order` parameter with comma separated list of testimonial IDs and reviews will appear in that order, reviews not in the list will appear at the end.
+Here is what the shortcode may look like `[freemius-testimonials plugin='999' order='295,349,241,290,227']` **change 999 with your plugin/theme ID AND 295,349,241,290,227 with your desired order**

 = How can I use that expandable drawer like thingy? =